 Chest Pain Center Accreditation

-North Alabama Medical Center first received full accreditation with PCI (percutaneous coronary intervention) from the Society of Cardiovascular Patient Care (SCPC) in 2014.
-The American College of Cardiology renewed this honor in 2017.
+North Alabama Medical Center first received full accreditation with PCI (percutaneous coronary intervention) from the Society of Cardiovascular Patient Care (SCPC) in 2019.
 North Alabama Medical Center has Primary PCI available 24/7 every day of the year with a call team made up of the cardiac cath lab staff and an interventional cardiologist who arrive to the facility within 30 minutes.